awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-eks-example.md

 ------

-## Create an identity mapping for EKS<a name="eksctl-identity-map"></a>
+## Create an identity mapping for Amazon EKS<a name="eksctl-identity-map"></a>

-Use the ARN for the role you created in the following command to create an identity mapping for EKS\.
-Change the Region *us\-west\-2* to the Region where you created the environment\.
-Also replace the ARN for the role\.
+Use the ARN for the role you created in the following command to create an identity mapping for Amazon EKS\.
+Change the Region *your\-region* to the Region where you created the environment\.
+Replace the ARN for the role, and finally, replace *mwaa\-execution\-role* with your environment's execution role\.

 ```
 eksctl create iamidentitymapping \
---region us-west-2 \
+--region your-region \
 --cluster mwaa-eks \
---arn arn:aws:iam::111222333444:role/myRoleName \
+--arn arn:aws:iam::111222333444:role/mwaa-execution-role \
 --username mwaa-service
 ```

-## Create the kubeconfig<a name="eksctl-kube-config"></a>
+## Create the `kubeconfig`<a name="eksctl-kube-config"></a>

-Use the following command to create the kube config:
+Use the following command to create the `kubeconfig`:

 ```
 aws eks update-kubeconfig \